Nebby1999/RoR2EditorKit/RoR2EditorKit/Assets/RoR2EditorKit/README.md

 	* Having a null TokenPrefix no longer stops the inspector from rendering.
 * Improved the IMGUToVisualElementInspector so it no longer throws errors.
 * Removed unfinished "WeaveAssemblies" job
-* Added a HelpBox when a VisualElementPropertyDrawer tries to draw its GUI on an IMGUI inspector.
+* Removed PropertyDarawer wrappers

 * Reimplemented the SkillFamilyVariant property drawer
+* Made all the classes sealed

 ### '2.1.0'